fooka03/ncaa06-relegation/README.md

 It might be nice to have the script prompt the user for conference associations.
 For example, the Big 12 and the SEC might both be tied to Sun Belt, ACC to the AAC, B1G to C-USA, and Pac-12 to Mt West.
 In lieu of this, being able to dynamically choose a landing spot based on team geolocation rather than conference tie in might make more sense.

-Either adjusting the C-USA prestige to align with the other group conferences or dropping another one down and doing two tiers of relegation would help balance the
+Either adjusting the C-USA prestige to align with the other group conferences or dropping another one down and doing two tiers of relegation would balance the conference prestiges.

 Exporting the CSVs and asking for 5 paths each run is tedious and error prone.
 Being able to directly interact with the DB file, removing the dependence on the DB editor, would improve the overall experience.